neurobooth/neurobooth-os/README.rst

 Run
 ----

-The program runs on 3 different computers and the starting point is ``gui.py``.
+As mentioned above, Neurobooth runs on 3 different computers and the starting point is ``gui.py``.
 The computers are:

 * CTR (control) computer: This computer hosts the GUI and relays commands